Transforming Mazda Through AI

 Our Recommendation

-Decision Points
+Decision Required:

 The Time to Act is Now

-Annual value within reach in 24 months
+Annual value within reach in 24 months—starting with $8-12M in the first 3 months

 The AI Dojo represents more than a technology initiative—it's a strategic transformation of how Mazda operates in an AI-driven world.
-The opportunity is clear.
-The path is proven.
-The time is now.